arommers/CPP_Modules/00/ex00/README.md

 # Megaphone
-The purpose of this assignment is to write a program that would take any number of strings as input and handles them in a manner as the example below:
+The purpose of this assignment is to write a program that would take any number of strings as input and handles them in a manner as shown in the example below:

 ![ERROR](https://i.imgur.com/XmbVgb2.png)